 When I became a mom for the very first time, I didn’t know what to do with all the milk that was flowing out of me!
 The second time around, the opposite happened, and I was always searching for ways to increase my milk supply.

 Here, I rounded up the best breast pumps for low milk supply.
-Along with some tried and true tips to increase your nursing milk, and how to select the right pump.
+Along with some tried and true tips to increase your nursing milk, and how to select the right breast pump to increase breast milk supply.

 While I’ve included the breast pumps for low milk supply down below, I’m going to give you the top breast pump first.

 The best breast pump for low milk supply is the Spectra S1 Plus double electric breast pump.
-It is a closed system, hospital grade, double electric breast pump featuring multiple modes, timer, lights, and a rechargeable battery.
+It is a closed system, hospital grade breast pump featuring multiple modes, timer, lights, and a rechargeable battery.

 Most breast pumps have mixed reviews.
 I know when I was looking at struggling with low milk supply and looking for the best breast pump I wanted the one with the most 5 star reviews and the least negative reviews.
 That was the Spectra S1.
 It’s almost universally adored and has so many helpful features that make it unbeatable for moms with low milk supply.